CRWRF – 2020-2025 OPERATING POLICIES, GOALS AND STRATEGIES

 CRWRF responds to disasters through partners who:

-- assist the victims to become self-reliant as soon as possible after a disaster, moving them from a dependent situation to empowerment over their own futures
+5. Work with local leaders to assist the victims to become self-reliant as soon as possible after a disaster, moving them from a dependent situation to empowerment; and

-6.2 Child and Community Development Projects:
+6.2 Child & Community Development

 CRWRF selects partners who:

 1. Seek to address the causes of poverty, not just decrease its effects;

 2. Increase capacity through the development of new skills and abilities;